 - Importance of Vocational Education in India

-Importance of Education in India
+- Importance of Primary Education in India

 Give a man a fish and you feed him for a day; teach a man to fish and you feed him for a lifetime.- Maimonides

 India is a very vast and populated country but is still a developing nation.
 Hence, Education is one of the most vital components that will help in changing the status of India from a developing nation to a developed nation.
 Moreover, if we take a careful look at the demographics of India, we can observe that states and cities that have the highest literacy rates have superior infrastructure and advanced technology as compared to other states or cities.
-Hence, global organisations such as UNESCO and UNICEF are coming up with numerous educational projects in India to create a progressive and developed nation.
+Hence, global organizations such as UNESCO and UNICEF are coming up with numerous educational projects in India to create a progressive and developed nation.

 - Education is the right of every Indian citizen, regardless of gender or social status.